ONSdigital/eq-survey-runner/README.md

 Once we have the translated .po files they can be added to the source code and used by the application

-If the .po file being added is a new po file it will also need to be added to the translate_schemas.py build script

 ---

 ### Translating the schemas

 The schemas can be translated assuming `.po` files are available.
-This can be done through the `scripts/translate_schemas.py` script.
+This can be done through ```make translate``` and will be done automatically as part of the build process.

+If the .po file being added is a new po file it will also need to be added to the translate_schemas.py build script

 ## Environment Variables